Skip to main content

 Kelly Sikkema / Unsplash

-It’s true that many babies are born with blue eyes.
+Many babies are indeed born with blue eyes.
 That is because the melanin which determines a baby’s eye color is produced over time.
 The iris begins manufacturing melanin after birth.
 A baby’s eyes start to change color at around six months of age when the melanin begins to take hold.
-By age three a baby’s eye color will have changed to its permanent color.
+By age 3, a baby’s eye color will have changed to its permanent color.
 The baby’s eyes will typically remain blue if both parents have blue eyes.

 baby with green eyes